NCAA Logo

 National Collegiate Athletic Association Logo 1957

-The existing emblem received color – it became yellow.
-The remaining elements are still depicted in thin black outlines.
-The arrangement of the toga sleeves has changed – now they fall not diagonally but strictly vertically, which is more in line with reality.
+The existing emblem was changed to yellow.
+The remaining elements are still outlined in thin black.
+The arrangement of the toga sleeves has changed; now they fall not diagonally but strictly vertically, which is more realistic.

 1971 – 1980